cbjrobertson/ftr_classifier/README.md

 1) `language`: the language defined in `df['language']`.
 2) `feature`:  which classification feature the lemma is defined as being a part of, see above.
 3) `lemma`:  the lemma/stem in question.
 The custom lemmatizer is actually not strictly a lemmatiser, as words from different word classes (i.e. epistemic modal adverbs and adjectives) are "lemmatised" to their _adjectival_/_nominal_ form.
 It therefore sometimes behaves more like a stemer, but stems back to a real in-the-dictionary lexeme.
 The choice of adjectival forms to be the "lemma" is entirely arbitrary.
-The reasons for the hibrid lemmatising/stemming approach, is that we are interested in `Robertson et al. (TKTK)`, in the semantic domain associated with a given root more so than the subtle differneces delineated by similar derrived/inflected versions of the same root.
+The reasons for the hibrid lemmatising/stemming approach, is that we are interested in `Robertson et al. (TKTK)`, in the semantic domain associated with a given root more so than the subtle differences delineated by similar derived/inflected versions of the same root.
 For instance, in German, we drop person and number marking of modal verbs, but retain mood marked, as mood marking of modal adverbs alters their modal strength.
 The the subjunctive/konjunktiv II mood  is indicated by the suffix  `_SUBJ`, while the indicative is indicated with the suffix `_IND`.
 4) `count`: the count of the lemma within each language.
 5) `num_responses`: the number of responses within the language.
 This and the next column are included in case researchers wish to normalise counts, in the case they have differing number of responses in each language.
 6) `num_words` the sum of the number of words in `df['final_sentence']` for each language.